 Staying safe requires that everyone participates in preventing the spread.
 We can do that with several nationally recommended health precautions.
 All students, faculty, and staff will be required to wear face masks in all common areas of campus buildings and in our classrooms.
-We encourage people to wear masks outside when they cannot be six feet apart.
+We encourage people to wear masks outside when they cannot be 6 feet apart.
 Masks are not required when residence hall students are in their rooms with their roommate or when faculty or staff are in their offices alone.
 Our classrooms and common spaces will be reconfigured to allow for physical distancing.
-Additionally, everyone will be required to self-report their temperature and symptoms every day using a mobile application (which is also accessible via web portal).
-The application will be available later this summer.
+Additionally, everyone will be required to self-report their temperature and symptoms every day using Blugold Protocol.

 We know that when we all observe safe, healthy practices like wearing masks, keeping a safe distance and monitoring our health, we reduce the spread and help keep us all healthier.

 Do I have to be screened for symptoms every day?

 Screening for symptoms enables us to more quickly identify individuals who may be ill or exposed to the virus and to prevent the spread more effectively.
-We will be using a convenient mobile phone-based app, Blugold Protocol, that will requires only a few minutes to use each day.
-All students, faculty, and staff will use the Blugold Protocol app to screen themselves every day and record their temperature and symptoms using the app, which is also accessible via web portal.
+All students, faculty, and staff will use the Blugold Protocol app to screen themselves every day and record their temperature and symptoms.
 This includes weekends and also those individuals working from home.
 The university will provide thermometers for all students, faculty, and staff to facilitate the use of this symptom-monitoring tool.
 The app will alert users if their symptoms indicate they should be tested.
-Tests will be provided at the Student Health Service for students, and faculty and staff will be alerted to contact their primary care provider to be tested.
-The Eau Claire City-County Health Department confirmed that the Chippewa Valley’s testing capacity is sufficient to accommodate such employee requests for testing.